Senths02/portfolio/src/content/watch-party-data.md

 </details>
 <br>
 <details>
-<summary>Ideating</summary>
+<summary>Design considerations</summary>

 ### Conveying importance
-The Data Pod was the focus of research objectives, but remained a utility service.
-And needed to remain unobtrusive to the watch party experience.
+The Data Pod was the focus of research objectives, but needed to remain unobtrusive to the watch party experience.

->The level of importance would be conveyed with the visual style and mechanics.
+>The visual style and mechanics would convey the level of importance.

 Considerations included:
 - The location for accessing the Data Pod